strapi/strapi/docs/3.0.0-beta.x/advanced/customize-admin.md

 One of Strapi's main feature is its fully extendable and customizable admin panel.
 This section explains how the admin panel section is structured and how to customize it.

-See the [Contributing Guide](https://github.com/strapi/strapi/blob/master/CONTRIBUTING.md) for informations on how to develop the Strapi's admin interface.
+See the [Contributing Guide](https://github.com/strapi/strapi/blob/master/CONTRIBUTING.md) for informations on how to contribute to Strapi's admin interface.

 ## Customization